The doctor in audiology program at Missouri State is competitive and the number of students who can enter the program each year is limited.

 CSDCAS application service.
-Students will submit applications through CSDCAS and those who are accepted to the program and commit to attending Missouri State University will be required to complete an application to the MSU Graduate College.
-Information will be supplied when admission is offered.
+Students will submit applications through a site called CSDCAS.
 For instructions on the CSDCAS application process, please visit the CSDCAS website at www.csdcas.org.

 The Essential Functions of Audiologists, Speech-Language Pathologists and Educators of the Deaf and Hard of Hearing establish the expectations and requisite abilities considered necessary for professionals in the field of audiology, speech-language pathology and education of the deaf and hard of hearing.
 Students in the MSU Department of Communication Sciences and Disorders are to achieve the level of competency required for graduation and practice.
 It is recognized that degrees of ability vary widely among individuals.
 Admission candidates who feel they may not be able to acquire the essential functions set forth are encouraged to contact the Department of Communication Sciences and Disorders.
-Any admission candidate who may require academic accommodations to fulfill the essential functions due to a disability is encouraged to contact the Office of Disability Support Services, Office of Student Life and Development at 417-836-4192 (voice) or 417-836-6792 (TTY).
+Any admission candidate who may require academic accommodations to fulfill the essential functions due to a disability is encouraged to contact the Disability Resource Center at 417-836-4192 (voice) or 417-836-6792 (TTY).
 The Department of Communication Sciences and Disorders at Missouri State University seeks to ensure that qualified persons with disabilities are not denied admission or subject to discrimination in admissions.
 The Department is committed to enabling students by any reasonable means or accommodations to complete their course of study.

 The following Essential Functions are consistent with the American Speech-Language and Hearing Association or Council on the Education of the Deaf clinical skill performance guidelines and the Missouri Department of Elementary and Secondary Education guidelines expected of the first year speech-language therapists in public schools.
 All essential functions are introduced and coached within CSD coursework and practicum.